yaskovdev/blog/_posts/2017-11-13-the-most-underestimated-keyword-in-java.md

 ### Benefits of using final

-It makes the code more maintainable: for every your method you can be sure that its `final` parameters definitely have the same values which were passed to it.
+It makes the code more maintainable: for any method you can be sure that its `final` parameters definitely have the same values which were passed to it.

-It makes the code more readable: after some time of using `final` you will notice that it is easier to spot where the method variables are declared because all such declarations start with `final`.
-The method (even if it is a big one) does not look as a wall of text anymore.
+It makes the code more readable: after some time of using `final` you will notice that it is easier to spot where the method variables are declared because all such declarations start with the `final` keyword.
+The method does not look as a wall of text anymore.
 Try it yourself and you will see the difference.

 And the most important one: __it forces developers to think harder to write better code__.
 It does not allow to produce methods like this (cannot count how many of them I've seen in the legacy code):
 ```java